*Post Updated 5 Nov 2018

 *If you are too scared to purchase your ticket online then buy your ticket at the bus station, but advance booking is necessary – most especially during the weekends and holidays!
 The folks at the ticket counters speak enough English to help you.
 And both Chiang Mai and Chiang Rai bus stations have “Tourist” counters that can help you as well.

 - Buses from CM leave about every hour.
 From CR, however, the VIP buses run: 9am, 12.45, 3.15 and 5pm.
 On Friday and Saturday they have extra buses.

 - VIP buses cost about 288 baht and 1st class 188.
 And sometimes they have promotions!
 VIP has more leg room.
-And you get to enjoy a badly dubbed horrible movie.
+And if you’re lucky, you get to enjoy a badly dubbed horrible movie.

 - If you have time to kill/spare, I’d recommend heading over the Star Avenue, the mall next to Chiang Mai’s bus station.
-There is a fancy grocery store (Rimping), many restaurants, and clean restrooms.
+It’s kind of dying these days, but there are restaurants, and cleaner restrooms.

 - And if you are prone to motion sickness then you might want to try to sit at the front of the bus and/or take some Dramamine which is sold at pharmacies and even at the bus stations.
 The roads are windy and hilly and even though it is a short drive, when you are sick, the road feels like it can’t end soon enough.

 - If you lose your bus ticket, it will cost 30 baht to replace it.